westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 Encourage the students to continue learning by producing a plan based on the skills discussed in [Part 1 - Introduction](#intro1).

-Suggest sonme resources such as books, podcasts, GA courses, etc.
+Suggest some resources such as books, podcasts, GA courses, etc.

 #### Q & A